Hockey association is working with the Carbondale group and plans to bring the junior hockey team to Craig - ExBulletin

 Moffat County Commissioner Tony Bohrer also welcomed the news, calling the partnership with Colorado Extreme and the introduction of the junior team a “win-win” for the community.

-“It's going to be a big deal for Moffat County,” he said.
+“It's going to be a big deal for Moffat County,” Bohrer said.
 “Good things are happening.”

 |